ftl/sdrainer/README.md

 ## Planned Features

 - send spotted callsigns to a dx cluster
-- add support for other SDR devices (KiwiSDR, HDSDR, SDRplay, RTL-SDR, IC-7610, FlexRadio)
+- add support for other SDR devices (KiwiSDR, OpenHDSDR, RTL-SDR, Icom RS-BA1)
 - add support for other digital modes (PSK31, RTTY)

-## Sponsors

-I started this just to scratch the itch of learning how a CW skimmer might work.
-If you like what I'm doing here and want to support the further development, please consider becoming a [sponsor of this project](https://github.com/sponsors/ftl).

 ## License